department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/irrrl.md

 <li class="process-step list-two">

 #### Give your lender any needed information.
 If you have the Certificate of Eligibility (COE) you used to get your original VA-backed home loan, take it to your lender to show the prior use of your entitlement.
-Or, if you don’t have your original COE, ask your lender to get your COE electronically through the VA Home Loan Program portal.
+If you don’t have your original COE, ask your lender to get your COE electronically through the VA Home Loan program portal.

 </li>